Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-1.md

 ### Transaction

 Well, the component instance should be somehow **connected** to React's eco-system and, of course, **make some influence** on it.
 There is a dedicated module `ReactUpdates` which helps with this.
-As you know, **React performs updates in chunks**, it means that it collects operations and performs them **together**.
+As you know, **React performs updates in chunks**, which means that it collects operations and performs them **together**.
 It’s always better because it allows applying some **pre-condition** and **post-conditions** just once for the whole list of items (chunk) instead of doing it for each item.

 What actually helps handle this pre/post processing?
 Right, **transaction**!
 For someone it can be a new word, or at least its interpretation for UI needs, so let’s talk a bit more about it and start from a simple example.